 - Kiki’s Delivery Service – This Miyazaki film is one of our favorites, and we went to see it on the big screen as part of Studio Ghibli Fest.
 If you haven’t seen any of Miyazaki’s beautiful anime films (or, hey, if you have and want to REALLY enjoy the artistry), you should check out that Ghibli Fest website.
 Theaters all over the country are showing his movies through October.
 We’re hoping to catch more!

-- Sherlock Series 4 – This was where Sarah had left off with Sherlock on Netflix, and she picked him back up in July and watched the fourth season.
+- Sherlock Series 4 – This was where Ashar had left off with Sherlock on Netflix, and she picked him back up in July and watched the fourth season.

-- The Mummy – Chris took Sarah to see this because I was afraid it would be too scary.
+- The Mummy – Chris took Ashar to see this because I was afraid it would be too scary.
 Yes, I am that easily scared.
 It turns out it was also funny and she really liked it, but I’m still kinda glad I didn’t go.
-Seeing Tom Cruise always makes Sarah happy.
+Seeing Tom Cruise always makes Ashar happy.

 - Pirates of the Caribbean: Dead Men Tell No Tales – This one, we went to see because I really wanted to.
 It was awesome.
 I love Johnny Depp.
 Also, I REALLY like the music in the Pirates movies.